 Go a level down:

 Within ‘s literature and historical fiction, we can identify a further category for us to start with.
 For this example I took something like “historical fiction” and went a level down:

 Thus the process looks something like that:

 Within that microniche you can see how the bestseller has quite some substantial reach:

-The interesting thing is that what it might actually seem a very small audience it turns out to be a decent audience for a business which is starting out.
+The interesting thing is that what it might actually seem a very small audience it turns out to be a decent audience for a business that is starting out.

 Indeed, by crossing the data from to the keyword volume for the book’s author “Johanna Lindsey” you can see how she is a micro-celebrity:

 It is interesting to notice how we uncovered a potential audience made of over four thousand people each month, by just doing simple research on and by crossing that with keyword volume.

 And for instance, invite the author for an off-line session with her fans.
 While for instance, also transmitting that live online so that you can reach a wider audience and create the first set of loyal customers for your bookstore!

 Another huge, and common mistake many entrepreneurs or aspiring entrepreneurs make when starting a business is to focus on technicalities instead of asking the most important question: do people want this?

 In short, idea validation is extremely important.
 You can use several frameworks for that, as the lean canvas.
 Or you can use a technique called pretotype.
 Or better yet move from the build > demo > sell approach, to a demo > sell > build approach.
 To avoid any “market waste.”

 When you get into the process of quickly validating your ideas, to get passed the most difficult stage; where you need to find that moment when customers finally get what you’re offering them, at the point that you need to barely explain what you’re selling, as they will buy with limited friction.